 Download the posted blogs to circulate at your company.
 View the overall decision-making process framework that can help you make better decisions.
 Find the worksheets needed to make your own decisions.
 Access presentations to learn more.
-(Updated 01/09/21)

-If you want to learn more about how we think and our decision-making process, check out some of the books I read that you might find helpful.
-In February I'll add other books that you could find useful in business and everyday life.
-(Updated 01/20/21)
+If you want to learn more about how we might think and some of the ways we use our decision-making process, check out some of the books that I have read that you might find helpful.
+I'll also keep the list updated as I read other books that you could find useful in business and everyday life.

 Available are the most recent blogs, charts, and presentations.
 The name of the file provides a succinct description of the information.